2022 Wimbledon Championships – Men's singles

 Three-time defending champion Novak Djokovic defeated Nick Kyrgios in the final, 4–6, 6–3, 6–4, 7–6(7–3) to win the gentlemen's singles tennis title at the 2022 Wimbledon Championships.
 It was his seventh Wimbledon title and 21st major singles title overall.
-Djokovic became the fifth man in the Open Era to record a streak of at least four consecutive titles at one major.
-By reaching his 32nd men's singles major final, he surpassed the all-time record he had jointly held with Roger Federer.
-Djokovic also became the first player (male or female) to win 80 matches at all four majors with his first-round win over Kwon Soon-woo.
-Because no ranking points were awarded for the tournament in response to its banning of Russian and Belarusian players, Djokovic dropped out of the top five in ATP rankings after the tournament.
+Djokovic was the fifth man in the Open Era to win four consecutive titles at one major (joining Björn Borg, Pete Sampras, Roger Federer, and Rafael Nadal).
+By reaching his 32nd men's singles major final, he surpassed Federer's all-time record.
+Djokovic became the first player (male or female) to win 80 matches at all four majors with his first-round win.
+Because the Association of Tennis Professionals (ATP) decided not to award ranking points in response to Wimbledon's banning of Russian and Belarusian players, Djokovic dropped out of the top five in the ATP rankings after winning the tournament.

-Kyrgios became the first unseeded man to reach a major final since Jo-Wilfried Tsonga at the 2008 Australian Open, the first Australian man to reach a major final since Lleyton Hewitt at the 2005 Australian Open, and the first unseeded or Australian man to reach the Wimbledon final since Mark Philippoussis in 2003.